buildmsgowner/buildmsg1/README.md

-buildmsg is repurposed to f1, still keeps the name because of effort
+buildmsg is repurposed to a public board, still keeps the name because of effort